nasa/astrobee/doc/general_documentation/flight_release.md

 and click 'Copy'.
 Remove 'Copy of' from the title and add the version and date after the test number such that it looks like 'IRG-FFTEST302 - 0.x.x -YYYY-MM-DD - Astrobee Release Testing'.
-Be sure to fill out the 'CAs-Ran Summary' table and the 'Result' and 'Notes' column for every step.
+Be sure to fill out the 'As-Ran Summary' table and the 'Result' and 'Notes' column for every step.
 After running through the procedure, please provide a brief summary of your results in the
 [release testing results table](https://babelfish.arc.nasa.gov/confluence/display/FFFSW/Release+Testing+Results).